personalrobotics/ada_feeding/ada_feeding/README.md

 - None of the above functions should be blocking.
 - All communication between this file and the behavior tree should take place through the blackboard.
 - Only this file should need to import the ROS action type for the action server.
 The specific behaviors in the tree should not need access to that information.
+- ROS action preemption requests are implemented using the `stop()` pathway of the behavior tree, which internally calls `terminate()` on each behavior.
+Hence, `terminate()` must properly implement everything that needs to be done when the ROS action preempts.
+(It should already be implemented this way for good behavior tree design.)

 ### Updating the Config File